karencfisher/exquisite-corpse/README.md

 generated randomly using the game: 'Le cadavre exquis boira le vin nouveau' (The exquisite corpse will drink the new wine)."

 That is as good a definition as I could come up with.
-So now, why not make play game of collaborating on poetry with ChatGPT?
+So now, why not play this game of collaboration with ChatGPT?

 1) First, the human writes some verse.
 2) ChatGPT is prompted with only the last line of the human's contribution.
 3) The AI returns it's contribution, of which the human user is prompted with the last line
+4) Human continues the poem
-4) Repeat, until the user chooses to reveal the poem's entirety
+5) Repeat, until the human chooses to reveal the poem's entirety

 And one need not necessarily write in English.
 It should work in any of the languages ChatGPT speaks.